Bert-Proesmans/bert-proesmans.github.io/content/2021-05-24-My-Kiara-Shrine.md

 Following is an approach to clarify what the future of fandoms entails.
 Conclusions come from my personal experience.
 To clarify; It's not my goal to write this for other people's eyes, even though I gave that impression.
 The main reason is to fill the empty void of this domain and, secondary, to have some retrospective for my peruse.

+> Don't like to read that much?
+Check the [FAQ section](#faq) that also intends to summarize the experience a bit.

 ## Fans and their future

 Two reasons prevent me from predicting the future; Uncertainty and Unknowns.
 Those issues are theoretical and intangible, so I'll also explain my mini-break from HoloLive after the following technical yada-yada.